pticostaricags/FairPlayCombined/CODING-STANDARDS.md

   * [HttpGet("[action]")]

 ## Accessing API Endpoints
-* use a ClientService class in the "FairPlayTube.ClientServices" project, use the same prefix than the one used in the Controller for a name
+* use a ClientService class in the "{MainProject}.ClientServices" project, use the same prefix than the one used in the Controller for a name
 * Generate the client using Kiota.

 ## Blazor Pages & components